LuisEduardoPierre/LuisEduardoPierre/README.md

 - 👋 Hi, I’m @LuisEduardoPierre
-- 👀 I’m interested in learning coding and showing my progress during college
+- 👀 I’m interested in learning how to code and show my progress during college
 - 🌱 I’m currently learning Java, Php, SQL, Springboot.
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me send me a mail and ASAP I'll respond